lightbend/pipelines-model-serving/README.md

 However, if you just type `run` in those projects, you'll invoke a Pipelines runner that is under development, rather than get a prompt with the available `main` classes.

 Instead, use `sbt show determineMainClasses` to find the full paths and then use `sbt runMain foo.bar.Baz` to run the specific example you want.
 Some of these commands take invocation options, including a `-h` or `--help` option to describe them.
+All of these classes have code comments with more specific details about running them.

-### Sample Data Sets
+## Sample Data Sets

 The wine application is inspired by this source, where the data was retrieved: https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009

 The airline data comes from this data set, http://stat-computing.org/dataexpo/2009/the-data.html, where you can see the full list of available data files.
 By default, the airline app data ingress downloads a few of these files at startup.

+## Improving this Project

+There is a [GitHub Project](https://github.com/lightbend/pipelines-model-serving/projects/1) with TODO items, etc.

 Copyright (C) 2019 Lightbend Inc. (https://www.lightbend.com).